fx-lange/unity-record-and-repeat/README.md

 ### Play

-Recordings can easily be dragged&dropped into Timeline RecordingTracks/RecordingClips.
+Recordings stored as `ScriptableObjects` in the asset folder can be dragged&dropped into Timeline RecordingTracks/RecordingClips.

 To receive your "MyCustomData" during playback a `DataListener` implementation is needed - overriding the `void ProcessData(DataFrame data)` method.

 Finally, add your listener game object as a TrackBinding into RecordAndPlay RecordingTracks.
+This game object is probably already part of your application - now using recorded instead of live data.